-- Planning Domain is where the demand is defined and met by a strategy in form of a PublicationPlan, productions are commissioned, and where Resonance from the Audience is taken into account. - Legal, Commercial and Regulatory domain is where Contracts, intellectual property and other rights associated to content and its manifestations are being managed.
-The central Class of the Legal Domain is the Asset, which establishes the association of an EditorialObject with Intellectual Property and Rights related information. - Distribution Domain is where any form of publishing, play-out or distribution is covered.
-The central Class is the PublicationEvent that plays out an Essence, i.e. the media object that was the result of the ProductionJob. - Editorial Domain is where concept related and content related information is being managed.
+- Legal, Commercial and Regulatory domain is where Contracts, intellectual property and other rights associated to content and its manifestations are being managed.
+The central class of the Legal Domain is the Asset, which establishes the association of an EditorialObject with Intellectual Property and Rights related information. - Distribution Domain is where any form of publishing, play-out or distribution is covered.
+The central Class is the PublicationEvent that plays out an Essence, (i.e. the media object that was the result of the ProductionJob.) through a Service that is consumable on a type of device represented by a ConsumptionDeviceProfile. - Editorial Domain is where concept related, and content related information is being managed.
 Furthermore, all editing decisions are represented here.
 The EditorialObject is the central class of the domain.
-It can be grouped and it can be ordered on a timeline. - Entity domain is a where actors/contributors, like persons and companies are described. - Production Domain is where production orders are realised through the acquisition of the necessary MediaResources (e.g. manufacturing an object through the ProductionJob, purchase or retrieval of material) according to the production plan.
+It can be grouped, and it can be ordered on a timeline through TimelineTrack.
+Associated objects like Location or Event are represented. - Entity domain is a where actors/contributors, like persons and companies are described through Agent, Role, Person and Organisation. - Production Domain is where Production Orders are realised through the acquisition of the necessary MediaResources (e.g. manufacturing an object through the ProductionJob with ProductionDevices, purchase or retrieval of material) according to the ProductionPlan.
 MediaResources ready for publication use the Essence class for connecting the content to a certain publication. - Consumption Domain is where the consumption of media is modelled.
 Important classes in this domain is the ConsumptionEvent, that correspondents with the PublicationEvent in the DistributionDomain.
+A Consumer uses a Consumption Device to access the Service and possibly create ResonanceEvents.
+Account is a Consumer's registration with the media enterprise to handle authorisation, personalisation, monetization, etc. - Audit and Assessment Domain is where auditing is defined to measure the quality of content (editorial or technical), against contractual rules and expressed through Measures.
+An AuditJob results in an AuditReport.

 The EBU CCDM has been designed to let users adapt the names of Classes and relationships to their respective modelling needs.
-For example a class 'EditorialObject' can be of type 'programme', 'item' or 'shot', but it can also represent a group 'series', 'serial' or 'season'.
+For example, a class EditorialObject can be of type Programme, Item or Shot, but it can also represent a group Series, Serial or Season.
 The definition of appropriate properties is left to the user.
 A core set of classes and properties is proposed in EBU Tech 3293, EBUCore, or in other metadata specifications (e.g. TV-Anytime or in-house metadata schemes).